samjay22/SocialService/README.md

-This is the backend to a roblox facebook page that is hosted on a third party platform.
+This is the backend to a roblox facebook remake that is hosted on a third party platform.